datacamp-content-public/courses-sentiment-analysis-with-python-violeta-misheva/slides/chapter_1_11bedc6349d6ea75bdb16ef8a9289b1f.md

 `@script`
-We call the CountVectorizer, where for the moment we leave the default functional options, except for the max_features, which only considers the features with highest term frequency, i.e. it will pick the 1000 most frequent words across the corpus of reviews.
+In code, after we import the needed libraries, we call the CountVectorizer, where for the moment we leave the default functional options, except for the max_features argument, which only considers the features with highest term frequency, i.e. it will pick the 1000 most frequent words across the corpus of reviews.
 We need to do that sometimes for memory’s sake, especially if your data is large and you work in a local environment.

 Since the output of the CountVectorizer is a sparse matrix, we need to perform an additional step to transform it back to a data frame.